team-eternity/eternity/docs/readme.txt

   * Added A_CounterDiceRoll, which can do a TTRPG-style damage dice calculation.

+  * Added A_SpawnEx, A_SelfDestruct and A_MushroomEx.
+Thanks to Xaser!

   * Parameterised A_Turn to be able to take a constant value, or using a counter as either a BAM or degrees.

   * Add A_TurnProjectile which is A_Turn but updates momentum for projectiles.

+  * Added "noammo" to A_FirePlayerMissile.
+Thanks to Xaser for the addition!

   * New weapon flag PHOENIXRESET, which implements the hacky Heretic way of resetting the Phoenix Rod from the powered state.
 Its drawback is that